Dr. Sara Giglio (PSY26584)

 Dr. Giglio was born and raised in a small town in Northern Italy and moved to San Diego with her family at the age of 14.
 This experience was the catalyst for the development of her passion for supporting individuals during difficult times of transition and helping others build resiliency during times of stress.

-In her personal time, Dr. Giglio enjoys spending time with her extended family, and two active boys, ages 6 and 4.
-She has a passion for cooking, pilates, and volunteering at her local church.
-She is looking forward to continuing to serve our community by building relationships with individuals and helping them stay happy and healthy.
+In her personal time, Dr. Giglio enjoys spending time with her extended family, and two active boys, ages 8 and 6.
+She has a passion for cooking, pilates, and volunteering at local non profit organizations.
+She is looking forward to continuing to serve our community by building relationships with individuals and helping them stay joyful and healthy.